nest/nest-simulator/doc/htmldoc/ref_material/glossary.rst

    Integrate and fire.
 Also known in other sources as `IF`.

  gif
    Generalized integrate and fire.
 From Gersnter lab.
-Also known in other sources as `spike response model (SRM)`.

  glif
    Generalized leaky integrate and fire.
 From Allen institute.